How to Land Your First Physician Assistant Job

 Again, make sure you are thoroughly evaluating each position to see if it is right for you.
 If you decide that it is, explain why you are the perfect fit in the cover letter you write.
 Do not be afraid to call or send an email expressing your interest in a position as a follow-up to an application.
 You do not want to be overbearing, but one call or email further stating your intention may help you stand out as a candidate.
 It is important to note that this is not always possible, especially in larger health systems.

 4. Remind yourself that this is the first step, not the finale.

 If you have a few interests, apply to positions that fit them!
 If you hear back and are able to have an interview, I would recommend requesting a shadow for part of a shift to help determine if this position is right for you.

 Remember: your first position does not have to be your career choice for life.
 There is plenty of flexibility in this field and getting your foot in the door can often be the hardest part!
 Work experience in any specialty can help elevate your chances of obtaining other positions or even switching PA specialties altogether.

 From personal experience, I originally went into a hospital medicine/critical care position right out of school.
 While I learned a lot during this, I realized I was not happy working overnights and found myself eager to do more procedural work.
 I recently transitioned to a position in cardiothoracic surgery.
 As a new graduate, I was very interested in this field—however, I found it to be extremely challenging to get into without experience and did not receive any response to those applications at that time.
-Once I was a provider with one year of experience under my belt, I had plenty more opportunities and was able to obtain a really great position in this field.
+Once I was a clinician with one year of experience under my belt, I had plenty more opportunities and was able to obtain a really great position in this field.